benschwarz3/Mathematics-of-Data-Science/README.md

 Using AlexNet to help identify the distinguishing characteristics in animals to determine whether they are classified as “land” (terrestrial) or “sea” (aquatic) creatures.

+This project helps to encapsulate just how effective AI and AlexNet can be with small, intricate tasks.
+If AlexNet is able to perform well with this task, it could pave the way for the future integration of AlexNet and other AI recognition systems into more and more everyday tasks.

 <img width="366" alt="Picture1" src="https://user-images.githubusercontent.com/123206563/235856430-225bfd44-17dc-4f29-afab-b189d77f8c6b.png">

 # Animals